 Who'll throw it all away

-- Broken Record: The endings of "Roll with It" ("I think I've got a feeling I lost inside..."), "Some Might Say" ("you know what some might say!") and "Morning Glory" (the whole chorus).
+- Broken Record: The endings of "Roll with It" ("I think I've got a feeling I'm lost inside..."), "Some Might Say" ("You know what some might say!") and "Morning Glory" (the whole chorus).

-- Careful with That Axe: Liam's continuous yelling of "WELLLLLLLLLLLLL" in "Morning Glory".
+- Careful with That Axe: Liam continuously yelling "WELLLLLLLLLLLLL" in "Morning Glory".
 Live, it was done by Noel.